-We are a member of the Digital Regulation Cooperation Forum (DRCF) to support regulatory cooperation and coordination in digital markets.
+Find out more about the Digital Regulation Cooperation Forum (DRCF) and how it is supporting regulatory cooperation and coordination in digital markets.

-The DRCF was launched in July 2020 as a voluntary forum and aims to support cooperation between its four members:
+The DRCF was launched in July 2020 as a voluntary forum and aims to support cooperation between its 4 members:

 - the Office of Communications (Ofcom)